 Other Tabs

-Other WP Rocket tabs include the option to download your plugin setting and importing setting from a file from your computer.
-This tab also contains the rollback feature just in case the last version causes your site compatibility issue.
+Other WP Rocket tabs include the option to download your plugin settings and import settings from a file from your computer.
+This tab also contains the rollback feature if the last version causes your site compatibility issue.

 The last tab contains video tutorials for getting the best of the WP Rocket plugin.

-The video content includes the getting started video, passing Core Web Vitals, like the CLS (Cumulative Layout Shift), FID (First Input Delay), and LCP (Largest Contentful Paint).
+The video content includes the getting started video and passing Core Web Vitals, like the CLS (Cumulative Layout Shift), FID (First Input Delay), and LCP (Largest Contentful Paint).

 It also has tutorials on troubleshooting issues using the WP Rocket plugin and a guide on using the Cloudflare add-on.